-- In order to comply with the Company Act, Securities and Exchange Act, and Taiwan Stock Exchange Corporation Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, and in consideration of the Corporation's corporate governance needs, amendments are proposed to the Corporation's Guidelines for Corporate Governance. - A comparison of amended articles in the Guidelines for Corporate Governance is shown in Attachment II (please refer to p.66-p.73 of the Annual Meeting Handbook). - This proposal was approved at the 12th meeting of the 9th Board dated March 17, 2021, and is hereby submitted to the shareholders' annual general meeting for approval.
+- In accordance with amendments made to Article 17-1 of the Corporation's Articles of Incorporation, the Corporation proposes to amend stipulations relating to independent director numbers in the Guidelines for Corporate Governance. - A comparison of amended articles in the Guidelines for Corporate Governance is shown in Attachment IV (please refer to p.73 of the Annual Meeting Handbook). - This proposal was approved at the 24th meeting of the 9th Board dated March 16, 2022, and is hereby submitted to the shareholders' annual general meeting for approval.